 We have long advocated for Green ICT awareness in ICT4D.
 A 2015 paper "Assessing University Students’ Attitude toward Green Computing Practices" from Nigeria provides insight into the short-term future of Green ICT in the region.

 Most ICT gear - core facilities, communications infrastructures, and edge devices - runs on DC power.
-Converting AC to DC within a building is inefficient, on-site renewable power generation is usually DC to begin with, and super-efficient LED lighting is also DC.
-So DC power distribution has been a attractive option, but there have been vigorous arguments for and against.
-Recent events suggest the tide is turning in favor of DC distribution, although skeptics continue to press their case.
-The growing use of solar-generated electricity might be providing the latest boost DC.
+Converting AC to DC within a building is inefficient, on-site renewable power generation is often DC to begin with, and super-efficient LED lighting is also DC.
+All this seems to make DC power distribution an attractive option for ICT facilities, but there have been vigorous arguments for and against.
+Recent events, beginning a 380-V DC standard for ICT power distribution in 2011, suggest the tide is turning in favor of DC distribution.

 Image courtesy IEEE Spectrum

-Updates from the Americas (ex-US).
+Updates from the Americas (ex-USA).
 Click here for regional Green ICT updates from around the globe.
 Click on 'Americas' tag above for all news about the region.

 The data center community has been very focused on reducing energy cost with "free cooling" - disposing of waste heat using natural cooling sources such as cold air and cold water.
 Even use of seasonal ice for datacenter cooling has been considered!
 Now, an article from Brazil offers a a unique perspective on a bias implicit in this focus.